nateandre/Machine-Learning/README.md

   1. DNN/CNN auto-encoders for denoising with MNIST.
   2. variational auto-encoder for generation with MNIST.
   3. stacked denoising auto-encoder for domain adaptation.
+- other_models:
+  1. Pointer Network for solving convex hull.
 - language_models:
   1. Character level RNN for Goethe's Wilhelm Meister.
   2. Word level CNN with Gated Linear Units for Melville's Moby-Dick.